vFredo/gameOfLife/README.md

 ```

 ## TODO
-- [ ] The user have to give a new name to the preset created
+- [ ] Get option to the user to put the preset's file name
-- [ ] Make presets like the glider, glider gun, pulsar, etc...
+- [ ] Show which preset we are at in the moment

 ## Inspired
 - [go-life](https://github.com/sachaos/go-life)